junyanz/pytorch-CycleGAN-and-pix2pix/README.md

 Before you post a new question, please first look at the above Q & A and existing GitHub issues.

 ## Custom Model and Dataset
-If you plan to implement your own models and dataset for your applications, we provide a dataset [template](data/template_dataset.py) and a model [template](models/template_model.py) as a starting point.
+If you plan to implement custom models and dataset for your mew applications, we provide a dataset [template](data/template_dataset.py) and a model [template](models/template_model.py) as a starting point.

 ## Pull Request
 You are always welcome to contribute to this repository by sending a [pull request](https://help.github.com/articles/about-pull-requests/).
 Please run `flake8 --ignore E501 .` and `python ./scripts/test_before_push.py` before you commit the code.
+Please also update the code structure [overview](docs/overview.md) accordingly if you add or remove files.

 ## Citation
 If you use this code for your research, please cite our papers.